Hinoky04/CW2025/BUGS_AND_SMELLS.md

 ### SMELL-01 – Incomplete pause feature in `GuiController` **[FIXED – replaced by GameState pause]**

-- Original issue: `pauseGame(ActionEvent)` only called `gamePanel.requestFocus()` and did not change `isPause` / Timeline state.
+- Original issue: `pauseGame(ActionEvent)` only called `gamePanel.requestFocus()` and did not change `isPause` / `Timeline` state.
 - Impact: Pause button existed in UI but did not pause the game.
-- Current state: Replaced by proper pause/resume using `GameState` and a pause overlay (handled in Phase 4 and extended in Phase 5 with a pause menu).
+- Current state: Replaced by proper pause/resume using `GameState` and a pause overlay.
+  Phase 5 added a pause menu (Resume / Restart / Main Menu) which reuses the same `GameState` logic.

 ---